ivma1-nhs/eligibility-signposting-api/infrastructure/stacks/networking/README.md

 No concept of workspaces exists.
 This stack should only ever be deployed once per account.

-## Deployment to AWS Dev Environment
+## Deployment to AWS Development Environment

-Deployment to Dev is done through ...
+Deployment to the Development environment is done through ...

 ## Release Deployment to AWS (Int, Ref and Prod)